centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-commercial-extensions.md

 - Already monitored hosts can now be updated by Host Discovery in manual mode.
 It had been made available in automatic mode in the [22.04 release](../../22.04/releases/centreon-commercial-extensions/#centreon-auto-discovery), it is now available in manual mode.
 Changes can be made to macros, templates, host groups, host categories, host severity and the monitoring server
 - When no template mappers apply to a host, one can choose whether the default template must be applied or if the host must not be monitored at all
-- Fixed a typo in the french translation of the Host Discovery job creation wizeard
+- Fixed a typo in the French translation of the Host Discovery job creation wizard

 ## Centreon Plugin Packs Manager